How to use ANSYS on the HPC

 Give the tutorials a serious try if you have no experience with Linux.
 Go for it!

-PLEASE read the HowTo's specifically anything about queues
+PLEASE read the HowTo's specifically anything about SLURM and how to run jobs

 1) First type ‘q’ (Private queues specify here ‘queue name’)